nodef/extra-color.cmd/README.md

 # ocolor

-Get or set Cursor color in Windows Console
+Get or set Cursor color in Windows Console.

 ## usage